 From left: Applications Menu; Chromium Web Browser; File Manager; Terminal window

-Open Chromium and download the latest ARM version (locktrip-0.17.3-arm-linux-gnueabihf.tar.gz) of the testnet wallet from the LockTrip GitHub.
+Open Chromium and download the latest ARM version (locktrip-0.18.1-arm-linux-gnueabihf.zip) of the testnet wallet from the LockTrip GitHub.

-Once the download has finished, open File Manager and move the file from the “/home/pi/Downloads” folder to the “/home/pi/Programs” folder.
-If you don’t have a Programs folder, please create one.
+Create a folder called “locktrip” in the “/home/pi” folder.
+Once the download has finished, open File Manager and move the file from the “/home/pi/Downloads” folder to the “/home/pi/locktrip” folder.
 Now right-click the file and click “Extract Here”.
-The images below show the old wallet version, yours should be “0.17.3”.

-Open a Terminal window and navigate to the “bin” folder by typing the following command and pressing enter.
+Open a Terminal window and navigate to the “locktrip” folder by typing the following command and pressing enter.

 Tip: pressing the “tab” key while typing a folder name will autocomplete the folder name.

-Once you are in the “bin” folder, use the following command to start the LockTrip wallet in testnet mode:
+In the “locktrip” folder, use the following command to start the LockTrip wallet in testnet mode:

 ./locktripd -daemon -testnet